ben-manes/gradle-versions-plugin/README.md

 - `checkConstraints` adds the versions a `constraints` block manages to the report (see [Constraints](#constraints)).

 Nothing else is needed.
-A pre-release candidate is withheld by `rejectPreReleaseVersions`, and a candidate outside a `strictly` or `reject` bound written in the build, outside a dynamic version declared on the buildscript classpath, or outside the version fixed by a consumed platform is
+A pre-release candidate is left out by `rejectPreReleaseVersions`, and a candidate outside a `strictly` or `reject` bound written in the build, outside a dynamic version declared on the buildscript classpath, or outside the version fixed by a consumed platform is